Wind turbine design: Polymer

 The majority of commercialized wind turbine blades are made from fiber-reinforced polymers (FRPs), which are composites consisting of a polymer matrix and fibers.
 The long fibers provide longitudinal stiffness and strength, and the matrix provides fracture toughness, delamination strength, out-of-plane strength, and stiffness.
 Material indices based on maximizing power efficiency, high fracture toughness, fatigue resistance, and thermal stability are highest for glass and carbon fiber reinforced plastics (GFRPs and CFRPs).

 In turbine blades, matrices such as thermosets or thermoplastics are used; as of 2017, thermosets are more common.
 These allow for the fibers to be bound together and add toughness.
 Thermosets make up 80% of the market, as they have lower viscosity, and also allow for low-temperature cure, both features contributing to ease of processing during manufacture.
 Thermoplastics offer recyclability that the thermosets do not, however their processing temperature and viscosity are much higher, limiting the product size and consistency, which are both important for large blades.
 Fracture toughness is higher for thermoplastics, but the fatigue behavior is worse.

 Manufacturing blades in the 40 to 50-metre range involves proven fiberglass composite fabrication techniques.
-Manufacturers such as Nordex SE and GE Wind use an infusion process.
+Manufacturers such as Nordex and GE Wind use an infusion process.
 Other manufacturers vary this technique, some including carbon and wood with fiberglass in an epoxy matrix.
 Other options include pre-impregnated ("prepreg") fiberglass and vacuum-assisted resin transfer moulding.
 Each of these options uses a glass-fiber reinforced polymer composite constructed with differing complexity.
 Perhaps the largest issue with open-mould, wet systems is the emissions associated with the volatile organic compounds ("VOCs") released.
 Preimpregnated materials and resin infusion techniques contain all VOCs, however these contained processes have their challenges, because the production of thick laminates necessary for structural components becomes more difficult.
 In particular, the preform resin permeability dictates the maximum laminate thickness; also, bleeding is required to eliminate voids and ensure proper resin distribution.
 One solution to resin distribution is to use partially impregnated fiberglass.
 During evacuation, the dry fabric provides a path for airflow and, once heat and pressure are applied, the resin may flow into the dry region, resulting in an evenly impregnated laminate structure.